 Call for Papers

-SRHM 2024 Open Issue
+SRHM 2025 Open Issue

-Our focus in 2024
+Our focus in 2024/2025

-Today, as the field faces challenges that threaten to turn back progress in securing sexual and reproductive health and rights (SRHR), SRHM stands even stronger in its commitment to strengthen the role of evidence, to build alliances and orient evidence towards action.
-We are calling for submissions on all SRHR topics, particularly those which bring a rights focus to neglected and marginalised issues, as well as those whose lead authors are from the Global South.
-We hope that this year’s Open Issue will bring documentation and anaylsis of progressive examples of upholding SRHR, and addressing critical gaps in the field
+Today, as the field faces challenges that threaten to turn back progress in securing SRHR, we stand even stronger in our commitment to strengthen the role of evidence, to build alliances and to orient evidence towards action.
+SRHM is calling for submissions on all SRHR topics, particularly those which bring a rights focus to neglected and marginalised issues, as well as those whose lead authors are from the Global South.
+We hope that this year’s Open Issue will bring documentation and analysis of progressive examples of upholding SRHR, as well as addressing critical gaps in the field:

 • Coalition building across the ICPD agenda and political obstruction of sexual and reproductive autonomy